 Pay periods are established by the University.
 Normal payroll distribution methods shall include the options of direct deposit or payroll debit cards.
-Pay vouchers lips will only be available online and will not be mailed via postal services.
-The University will provide assistance to an employee to obtain this payslipvoucher, if necessary.
+Payslips will only be available online and will not be mailed via postal services.
+The University will provide assistance to an employee to obtain this payslip, if necessary.